edoardoardito/MSc_Thesis/README.md

 ---

-## License & citation
+## Citation

-The code is released under the MIT License.
-If you use or adapt it, please cite:
+If you use or adapt this code, please cite:

 ```
 Ardito, E. (2025).
 “Socioeconomic Inequalities in Perceived Healthcare Quality in Italy”.
 Unpublished MSc Thesis.